Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Introduction

 \section{Introduction}

-An algebraic variety $Y$ over $\Q$ {\it violates the Hasse principle} if $Y(\Q) = \emptyset$ despite the fact that $Y(\Q_p) \neq \emptyset$ for all primes $p$ of $\Q$.
+An algebraic variety $Y$ over $\Q$ {\it violates the Hasse principle} if $Y(\Q) = \emptyset$ despite the fact that $Y(\Q_p) \neq \emptyset$ for all completions $\Q_p$ of $\Q$, including the archimedean completion $\Q_{\infty} = \R$.
 The Hasse-Minkowski theorem shows that quadrics in $\PP^n$ never violate the Hasse principle, but violations do exist in higher degree.
-Some early examples include the hyperelliptic curve $2y^2 = x^4 - 17z^4$ studied by Lind and Reichert \cite{lind:quartic, reichert:quartic} and Selmer's plane cubic $3x^3 + 4y^3 + 5z^3 = 0$ \cite{selmer:cubic}.
+Some early examples include the hyperelliptic curve $2y^2 = x^4 - 17$ studied by Lind and Reichardt \cite{lind:quartic, reichardt:quartic} and Selmer's plane cubic $3x^3 + 4y^3 + 5z^3 = 0$ \cite{selmer:cubic}.
 Each of these is a genus one curve $C$, and is therefore a torsor for its Jacobian, the elliptic curve $E = \mathrm{Pic}^0(C)$.
 The fact that $C$ violates the Hasse principle means that it represents a non-trivial element $[C]$ in the Tate-Shafarevich group $\Sha(E)$ parameterizing locally trivial $E$-torsors.
 The order of $[C]$ in $\Sha(E)$ is, in these cases, equal to the minimum positive degree of an effective $0$-cycle, hence~$2$ in the first example and~$3$ in the second.

 There are by now many other examples of non-trivial elements of Tate-Shafarevich groups of elliptic curves.
 However, it is an open question whether for every prime $p$ there exists an elliptic curve $E/\Q$ with a class of order $p$ in $\Sha(E)$.
 Geometrically, such $E$-torsors are realized as genus one curves $C \subset \mathbb{P}^{p-1}_{\Q}$ contained in no hyperplane, which violate the Hasse principle.
 The lack of a systematic construction of order $p$ elements is somewhat surprising, since heuristics of Delaunay predict that for a given prime $p$, the probability that a random elliptic curve $E$ satisfies $\Sha(E)[p] \neq 0$ should be positive \cite{delaunay:heuristics}.